Amounts and payment of Family Allowance

 Sign up for direct deposit to receive your payments in your bank account.

-- The Régie des rentes du Québec can pay child assistance retroactively for a maximum period of 11 months from the date an application is received if all of the eligibility requirements are met.
+a period of 11 months from the date an application is received if all of the eligibility requirements are met.

-- To receive child assistance, both parents must file their Québec income tax return, even if one or both of them do not have any income to declare.
+- To receive Family Allowance, both parents must file their Québec income tax return, even if one or both of them do not have any income to declare.

 A change in family situation can affect the amounts to which a person is entitled.
 If an overpayment is received, it will have to be repaid.